Assessment of ESHR issues in accordance with national and international standards

 Sustainability in all its various dimensions is an important aspect of foreign trade promotion by the Federal Republic of Germany.
 The assessment of environmental, social and human rights issues is based both on national and international standards.

-With regard to projects and transactions coming within the scope of application of the OECD Common Approaches a review of environmental, social and human rights aspects is mandatory and an integral part of the review process.
+As far as projects and transactions falling within the scope of application of the OECD Common Approaches are concerned, a review of environmental, social and human rights aspects is mandatory and an integral part of the review process.
 This applies to all transactions where a credit period of more than two years has been agreed and the contract value amounts to at least 15 million euros.

 The Federal Government goes beyond the requirements of the Common Approaches.
 If there are any indications that a transaction involves serious environmental, social and human rights risks, it will be subjected to a risk assessment irrespective of the credit period and the contract value involved.

 As stipulated in the OECD Common Approaches, the Operational Safeguard Policies of the World Bank, the Performance Standards of the International Finance Corporation (IFC) and the Environmental, Health and Safety Guidelines of the World Bank Group are relevant for the assessment of ESHR issues.